BRosenblatt/OhHellScoreKeepingApp/README.md

 ### iv. <ins>Select the game order</ins>
 Then select whether you want to play in descending or ascending order.
 Note: This app allows you to play as few or as many rounds as you want.
 You can end the game at any time and save the winner data to your game history.
 Once a game is ended, it's done: You can't select it and pick up playing that same game again.
 You have to start a new game from scratch.

-* Descending order - Your first round will start with the maximum hand size, then descend incrementally down to two cards (first round: 17 cards; second round: 16 cards; third round: 15 cards, etc.), then work its way back up to the maximum hand size.
+* <ins>Descending order</ins> - Your first round will start with the maximum hand size, then descend incrementally down to two cards (first round: 17 cards; second round: 16 cards; third round: 15 cards, etc.), then work its way back up to the maximum hand size.
-* Ascending order -  Your first round will start with two cards and ascend incrementally until you reach the maximum hand size, then descend incrementally to two cards.
+* <ins>Ascending order</ins> -  Your first round will start with two cards and ascend incrementally until you reach the maximum hand size, then descend incrementally to two cards.

 ### v. <ins>Start your new game</ins>